Multi-Level Fusion Graph Neural Network for Molecule Property Prediction: MATERIALS AND METHODS

 \subsection{Molecular fingerprints network}

 To capture comprehensive molecular-level information, we constructed a composite fingerprint representation by concatenating three widely used molecular descriptors: Morgan fingerprint \cite{rogers2010extended} $M_{i}$, PubChem Fingerprint \cite{bolton2008pubchem} $P_{i}$, and Pharmacophore ErG Fingerprint \cite{stiefl2006erg} $E_{i}$.
-Each fingerprint captures different aspects of the molecular structure and properties.
+The concatenation of Morgan, PubChem, and Pharmacophore ErG fingerprints provides a complementary representation of molecular structures by capturing distinct yet synergistic aspects of chemical information.
+Specifically, the Morgan fingerprint encodes circular substructures and topological environments, the PubChem fingerprint reflects the presence of predefined substructure keys and function groups, while the Pharmacophore ErG fingerprint emphasizes 3D pharmacophoric patterns and spatial relationships relevant to bioactivity, thereby collectively enhancing the molecular representation for predictive modeling.
 Through the smiles $x_{i}$ of the molecules, we can get the corresponding molecular fingerprints.
 The Morgan Fingerprint encodes circular substructures, PubChem Fingerprint incorporates a variety of predefined structural keys, and ErG Fingerprint reflects pharmacophore features relevant for ligand-receptor interactions.
 By combining these fingerprints, we form a unified vector representation $U_{i}$ that encompasses a broad spectrum of molecular characteristics,

 This concatenated fingerprint is then put into a multi-layer perceptron(MLP), which transforms it into a fixed-size embedding representing the global features of the molecule,